caiogondim/tubo.js/README.md

 <img src="http://travis-ci.org/caiogondim/pipeline.js.svg?branch=master" alt="Travis CI"> [![codecov](https://codecov.io/gh/caiogondim/obstructed.js/branch/master/graph/badge.svg)](https://codecov.io/gh/caiogondim/obstructed.js)

-Pipe function works like the pipe operator more common in functional programming languages, like Erlang.
+Pipeline works like the pipe operator more common in functional programming languages, like Erlang.

 This lib supports **sync** and **async** arguments.

-If all arguments are sync functions or literal, the pipe will run as a normal function returning the last value computed.
+If all arguments are sync functions or literal, the pipeline will run as a normal function returning the last value computed.
 In case one of the arguments is a function that returns a promise or a promise instance (then-able object), a promise will be returned at the end.